Financial Wellness

 Lack of Financial Discipline

-Treat your finances like a fitness routine if you want to keep your finances healthy.
+Treat your finances like a fitness routine to keep your finances healthy.
 Maintaining financial discipline is like doing crunches for your wallet.
 It means controlling your spending habits and ensuring every decision aligns with your long-term financial goals.

 Building Financial Discipline: